nicholasd-uci/nicholasd-uci.github.io/README.md

     Media queries
     use correct folder such as: Assets/Images
 3. Use Grid System
-4. Make compatitable with mobil device
+4. Make compatible with mobil device
 5. Valid my HTML
 6. Commit
-7. Follow all Minimim Requirments
+7. Follow all Minimum Requirements

 ##Conclusion: